clustersolutions/Header_Tag_For_osC234_BS/README.txt

 2014 11 24 Cluster Solutions
 ----------------------------

-- Primary remove functionalities that weren't header tag or bootstrap related.
+- Primary removed functionalities that weren't header tag or bootstrap related.
 Also, update files to OSC2.3.4-BS.